-Research Developments in Design, Housing and Merchandising Prerequisite(s): 5001.
+Research Developments in Design, Housing and Merchandising.
 Current methods and needs in research for design, housing and merchandising including the application and integration of research into design, housing and merchandising practice.

-Research Planning and Proposal Writing Prerequisite(s): 5001, 5013, STAT 4013 or 5013.
+Research Planning and Proposal Writing.
+Prerequisite(s): 5001, 5013, STAT 4013 or 5013.
 Fundamentals of planning and completing qualitative and quantitative research projects, including writing the proposal.

-A study of the creative process in Design and Merchandising A study of the creative processes used in art, science, business and hybrid disciplines, with application to design and merchandising.
+Theories of Creative Process in Design and Merchandising.
+A study of the creative processes used in art, science, business and hybrid disciplines, with application to design and merchandising.

-Housing in Different Cultures
+Housing in Different Cultures.
 Prerequisite(s): Graduate student status.
 Housing and life style as an expression of cultural aesthetics, beliefs, attitudes and environmental influences.

-Product Design, Production and Promotional Strategies for Apparel and Interior Design Industries
+Product Design, Production and Promotional Strategies for Apparel and Interior Design Industries.
 Lab 2.
 Prerequisite(s): 5113.
 An overview of product design and production techniques for apparel and interior design markets using an industry approach.
 Promotional strategies needed for successful advertising campaigns.